foliant-docs/foliantcontrib.bindfigma/README.md

 Some values of options specified in the project config may be overridden by tag attributes, see below.

 `cache_dir`
-:   Directory to store downloaded and resized images.
+:   Directory to store cached API responses, downloaded and resized images.

+`api_caching`
+:   API responses caching mode.
+Available values: `disabled`—switch off unconditionally; `enabled`—switch on unconditionally; `env`—switch on only if the `FOLIANT_FIGMA_CACHING` environment variable is set, otherwise switch off.
+If this mode is switched on, the preprocessor caches Figma API responses locally and uses cached data instead of performing API request.
+In this case, Figma node updating without changing API URL may not take effect.

 `convert_path`
 :   Path to `convert` binary, a part of ImageMagick.
 If resizing is not needed, ImageMagick will not be used.